Centerpoint-Gaming/timenite/privacy-policy.md

   <p class="paragraph paragraph-bottom timenite-black is-size-7 pb-4 has-text-centered">*Updated on 5th July 2022.</p>

-This page is used to inform website visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service, the Timenite website.
+This page is used to inform website visitors regarding our policies with the collection, use, and disclosure of any personal information if anyone decides to use this website.

 &nbsp;

-If you choose to use our Service, then you agree to the collection and use of information in relation with this policy.
-The Personal Information that we collect are used for providing and improving the Service.
-We will not use or share your information with anyone except as described in this Privacy Policy.
+If you choose to use Timenite, then you agree to the collection and use of information in relation with this policy.

 &nbsp;

-The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at https://timenite.com, unless otherwise defined in this Privacy Policy.
+In short, we do not directly collect any personal information, but use services that do.

 &nbsp;